 Alcohol use is the third most important preventable risk factor for cancer, after tobacco use and excess body weight.
 Alcohol use accounts for about 6% of all cancers and 4% of all cancer deaths in the United States.
-Despite this, public awareness about the cancer-causing effects of alcohol remains low.
+Public awareness about the cancer-causing effects of alcohol remains low.